willog11/CarND-Behavioral-Cloning-P3/README.md

 2. Translating the image in the X and Y direction which simulates hills and creates additional data
 3. Flipping the image to balance any biasing due to track layout.
 Biasing for example can be introduced from track 1 as there are more left turns than right.

 In steps 2 and 3 above the steering value (degs) also had to be updated accordingly.
-The following blocks of code will give a breakdown of how each augmentation technique was applied
+The following blocks of code will give a breakdown of how each augmentation technique was applied.
+In all cases randint is used very often to create a random probability that augmentation will be to images.

 ** Change image lighting **
 Each training image had a random lighting augmentation applied.
 Across all 3 techniques images are first randomly selected for augmentation and also then have a random augmentation applied accordingly.
-This ensures that the network always receives new data and does not overfit.
+This ensures that the network always receives new data and does not overfitting the data.

 ~~~
 def augment_lighting(image, filename):